-1.3 Contributions in kind
+3.1.3 Contributions in kind

-The financial statements include \$0.5 million (2018 - \$0.6 million) as an estimated value of contributions in kind. \$0.4 million (2018 - \$0.4 million) relates to staff seconded to SEforALL by other entities.
-During 2019 there were seven such staff members (2018 - four).
+The financial statements include \$1.0 million (2019 - \$0.5 million) as an estimated value of contributions in kind. \$0.02 million (2019 - \$0.4 million) relates to staff seconded to SEforALL by other entities.
+During 2020 there were 2 such staff members (2019 - seven).
 SEforALL is not responsible for the payment of secondees' salaries and benefits.
 The estimated value is based on the SEforALL salary scale in place for the level of each position.
-The remaining \$0.07 million (2018 - 0.2 million) relates to services provided to SEforALL by other entities as well as the net book value at contribution date of transferred assets.
+The remaining \$1.0 million (2019 - \$0.1 million) relates to consultancy services provided to SEforALL by McKinsey & Company.
 The estimated value is based on the estimated market value of the services provided.

-1.4 Fixed Assets
+3.1.4 Fixed Assets